debarshi123000/python-basics/README.md

 # python-basics
 Applicable for anybody wanting to get started with basics of the Python language

+Course Content

-•	Introduction to coding with Python o	Overview o	Installing Python 3.9 on your system o	Enter programming commands directly into the Python Shell o	Write, save, run and modify short Python programs in IDLE o	Your First Python Program
+•	Installing Python 3.9 on your system o	Overview o	Enter programming commands directly into the Python Shell o	Write, save, run and modify short Python programs in IDLE o	Your First Python Program